Buddhist Prison Chaplain – Job Description

 JOB PURPOSE

-To exercise a pastoral ministry to the whole establishment, and
+To exercise a pastoral ministry to the whole establishment, and to ensure the availability of Buddhist Teaching and Practice.

 To encourage the development of Morality, Meditation and Wisdom.